We House Slaves

 We House Slaves (Swedish: Vi hemslavinnor) is a 1942 Swedish comedy film directed by Schamyl Bauman and starring Dagmar Ebbesen, John Botvid and Ernst Eklund.
 It was shot at the Centrumateljéerna Studios in Stockholm.
 The film's sets were designed by the art director Bibi Lindström.
 It was a remake of the 1933 film House Slaves, with Ebbesen reprising her role from the earlier film.
+Ebbesen had also played the role in a 1923 silent, eponymous version of the film.